rmkellogg/puppet-examples/README.md

-# helloworld_puppet
+# Puppet Examples

-Example automation example with use of external parameters
+Examples with use of externally configured parameters.

 Change directory to puppet-examples folder